A person adjusting a smart thermostat

 The energy price cap is the maximum amount energy suppliers can charge you for each unit of energy you use.
 It’s updated every three months by energy regulator Ofgem, to make sure that prices reflect changes in underlying energy costs, as well as inflation.

 But this is the average a ‘typical’ household will pay.
 Ofgem estimates a typical or ‘medium-use household’ as those living in a 2-3 bedroom house with 2 or 3 people.
-The amount you pay will depend on how much energy you use, and where you live, as well as how you pay your energy bills.
+The amount you pay will depend on how much energy you use, as well as how you pay your energy bills, the size of your home, and how energy efficient it is.

 Does the energy price cap affect me?